Lyubomir-Todorov/i-owe-you-discord-bot/README.md

     ![Discord OAuth2](https://github.com/Lyubomir-Todorov/i-owe-you-discord-bot/assets/73316704/a4518787-3848-454c-8ae1-0f70ab5c58b3)

 -   Finally, head to `Installation`.
 Set `Install link` to `Discord provided link` and use it to invite the bot to your server
--   Create a text channel strictly for the bot to post messages in.
-This is where the bot will post balance updates and other messages.
-Restrict permissions to only allow the bot to send messages in this channel.